 Lake Aa terraces on the north bank of lake Aa, permanent installation

 lives and works in New York, USA

 When Claes Oldenburg was invited to participate in the first Skulptur Projekte in the 1970s, contemporary art in public spaces was still something of a novelty.
 The artist used Giant Pool Balls to envisage Münster as a huge playing field.
 Oldenburg frequently examines the aesthetics of everyday objects by scaling up their dimensions and placing them in a new context.
-A confrontation with proportion and scale likewise became a fundamental element of his joint works with the artist Coosje van Bruggen, who made a significant contribution to the development of the spheres.
+A confrontation with proportion and scale likewise became a fundamental element of his joint works with Coosje van Bruggen, who made a significant contribution to the development of the spheres.
 The first stage of such projects is a social and historical analysis of the location in question.
 For Münster this involved stories of a cannonball remaining lodged in the city walls, as well as anecdotes about Münster inhabitants being enthusiastic balloonists and aerial photographs of the city that resulted.

 The proportions of the Giant Pool Balls are based on the relationship between the diameter of a pool ball and the playing surface of an ordinary pool table.
 The original suggestion envisioned an unlimited number of spheres located throughout the municipality.
 Each object was to be part of an imaginary whole, just as each location is a fragment of the city as a whole.1 However, given the resources available, this ambitious proposal had to be adapted to the circumstances of the 1977 exhibition, so that only a reduced version of three spheres was actually realised.
 As installed in the city of Münster, the relationship of the balls to each other would appear random, as if they had just been struck by a gigantic cue.
 The composition however was a conscious decision, their dynamic positioning suggesting the imagined motion of the balls, and enhanced by the movements of the surrounding sailing boats, cars, bicycles and joggers.